vanstorm9/yugioh-one-shot-learning/README.md

 # **__How to run__**

 You can run this script to start the training process.
+You can edit parameters and path locations within the script.
 ```
 	python3 train.py
 ```

 You can also run this script to preform predictions.
+You can edit parameters and path locations within the script.
 ```
 	python3 predict.py
 ```